 Cooling mats and coats

-From cooling mats and coats to paddling pools, there are plenty of summer accessories that can help keep your pet comfortable.
-But do they all work?
+From cooling mats and coats to paddling pools, there are plenty of products designed to help keep pets comfortable in hot weather.
+But how effective are they?

-Cooling mats are usually safe for dogs to use, as many contain non-toxic gel.
-But Anna advises checking the packaging carefully before use, especially if your dog is prone to chewing toys or bedding.
+Cooling mats are generally safe for dogs to use, as many contain non-toxic gel.
+However, Caroline advises checking the packaging carefully before use, especially if your dog is prone to chewing toys or bedding.

-She says: 'It’s also good to remember that cooling mats often heat up to body temperature after a short time, so they don’t always keep your pet cool for long.'
+She said: 'It's also worth remembering that cooling mats often warm up to body temperature after a short time, so they don't always keep pets cool for long.'

-The same applies to cooling coats, as she warns: 'Cooling coats might seem like a good idea and can help cool your pet down at first, but they often warm up to your pet’s body temperature quickly and can end up acting like a jacket, trapping heat instead.'
+The same applies to cooling coats.
+Caroline explains: 'Cooling coats might seem like a good idea and can help cool your pet down initially, but they often warm up to body temperature quite quickly and can end up acting like a jacket, trapping heat instead.'

 Daniella and Mr Darcy and Lizzie